Christine Whittemore has lived in Italy, the USA (30 years), and France. Now based back in England, in her home county of Gloucestershire.

 Contact Christine via the email link at the foot of this page.

-Her poetry has been published in many journals on both sides of the Atlantic, including Plains Poetry Review, American Scholar, Hunger Mountain, The Lyric, Blue Unicorn, Piedmont Literary Review, Poetry Digest, The Christian Century, Orbis, Outposts, Antiphon, Ink Sweat & Tears, Envoi and more.
+POETRY: published in many journals on both sides of the Atlantic, including Plains Poetry Review, American Scholar, Hunger Mountain, The Lyric, Blue Unicorn, Piedmont Literary Review, Poetry Digest, The Christian Century, Orbis, Outposts, Antiphon, Ink Sweat & Tears, Envoi and more.

-Her poems appear in these anthologies: Remembered Place (a Housman Society anthology 1996); Prisms of the Soul (Morehouse, 1996); The Coventry Prize Anthology 1999; Poetry 2000: New Poems from the Literary Review (Robson Books, 2000); The Peterloo Poets Competition Anthology 2002; Letters to the World (Red Hen, 2008); Irresistible Sonnets (Headmistress Press, 2014); and Adlestrop Remembered: a Poetry Anthology from the Centenary Competition, 2014.
+In these anthologies: Remembered Place (a Housman Society anthology 1996); Prisms of the Soul (Morehouse, 1996); The Coventry Prize Anthology 1999; Poetry 2000: New Poems from the Literary Review (Robson Books, 2000); The Peterloo Poets Competition Anthology 2002; Letters to the World (Red Hen, 2008); Irresistible Sonnets (Headmistress Press, 2014); and Adlestrop Remembered: a Poetry Anthology from the Centenary Competition, 2014.

-Christine has won several awards in the US and the UK for individual poems.
+POETRY AWARDS & READINGS: Christine has won several awards in the US and the UK for individual poems.
 Recent UK commendations include Highly Commended in the Yeovil Prize 2014, and shortlisting in the Bridport Prize 2015.

+BOOKS: Her novel Inscription won the 2013 Eludia award from Hidden River Arts, is published by Sowilo Press (2015).
 This book was also long-listed for the 2013 Cinnamon Press novel/novella award and a semi-finalist for the 2016 VCU Cabell First Novelist Award.
-(See this website's BOOKS page for more about Inscription).
+(See this website's NOVEL page for more about Inscription).